Online Payment Gateways in Nigeria. A 20201 update.

 Although there are international online payment gateways/processors that can handle e-payments in Nigeria, they come with high transaction fees and restrictions.
 That’s why this post isn’t just about Online Payment Gateways, but Online Payment Gateways in Nigeria.

-New to the group, but fast overtaking them, Paystack is amazing.
+Paystack is good, great and proudly Nigeria.
+One of the best Online Payment Gateways in Nigeria.
 I even opened an account with them so I could sell some stuff on my personal website but unfortunately they don’t offer plans for personal websites.
-(I personally think they’re missing an entire market here.)
+(I think they’re missing an entire market here, in my opinion.)

 Setup Fee: Free